-For Attorney General cases, closures over three years old were reduced from 15% in FY 09/10 to 8% at the end of the current fiscal year, FY 13/14.
+For AG cases, closures over three years old were reduced from 15% in FY 09/10 to 8% at the end of FY 13/14.

 34. How are cases prioritized?
 What is the Dental Board's compliant prioritization policy?
 Is it different from DCA's Complaint Prioritization Guidelines for Health Care Agencies (August 31, 2009)?
 If so, explain why.